 Private lenders are non-institutional banks that issue private money loans secured by real estate assets.
 Private lenders are often referred to as hard money lenders, and private money loans are used to finance the purchase and renovations of investment properties.

 Private money loans are offered as traditional hard money loans and hard money rehab loans.
 Traditional hard money loans are used to finance a property in good condition while a rehab loan is used to purchase and renovate a property in poor condition.
-For more information on hard money loans, check out our articles on hard money loans and rehab loans.
+For more information on hard money loans, check out our articles on hard money loans and rehab loans and our hard money lender directory.

 Remember, you can prequalify online for a 12-month mortgage from LendingHome in just a few minutes.
 If you’re ready to take the leap on an investment property, visit them today and get your funds in as little as 15 days.